-Terraces - Elbow Fork Trail is a 2.2 mile moderately trafficked point-to-point trail located near Salt Lake City, UT and is rated as moderate.
+Terraces - Elbow Fork Trail is a 2.2 mile moderately trafficked point-to-point trail located near Salt Lake City, Utah and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 cross country skiing